Operation Focus transforms Woolworths

 The challenge was to find a formula to suit large and small stores, whether new or old.

-The exterior of many branches had not changed for more than thirty years.
+The exterior of many branches had not changed for over 30 years.

 Following the Cornerstone pattern, as the stores adopted the new look they were renamed 'Woolworths'.
 Everything else went.
 This elimnated Food, Delicatessen, Wines and Spirits, Adult Clothing, Audio & TV, Fishing & Darts, Home Brew, Toiletries, Furniture and Carpet, which were all cut to clear in 1986-7.
 In parallel the store card was withdrawn and the credit offer was dropped.